FACILITIES & STUDY SPACES

 The Supervised Study Room/Study centre (F5+F6) is managed by the Student Achievement Managers (SAM) and is a silent study area with some IT facilities.
 It is staffed during lesson time so that students with timetabled study periods can be registered on SIMS.
 Only bottled water and no food or other drinks are allowed in here.

-F-Hall is used as a study area during lesson time but has a more informal atmosphere at break and lunchtime and can be used for socialising, eating and drinking.
+F-Hall is a study area during lesson time and has a ‘study café' approach; but has a more informal atmosphere at break and lunchtime and can be used for socialising, eating and drinking.

 The lifts must not be used by students unless you are issued with a ‘lift pass’ for medical reasons.
 Misuse of the lift will result in sanctions.
 Lift passes are issued at the discretion of the Post-16 Student Manager.